 How to level tileable insulation screed

-By Staenis | 10/11/2021
+By Staenis | | Manual

 To install a new floor according to the rules of the art, you need the right foundation: a flat and even screed.
 Do you want to level a screed or tileable insulation screed, but don't know how best to approach this?
-With leveling compound or tile adhesive, you achieve a perfectly flat surface on which you can lay the new final floor.
-Learn how to easily lay your own screed and discover a handy step-by-step plan for leveling your screed.
+With levelling compound or tile adhesive, you achieve a perfectly flat surface on which you can lay the new final floor.
+Learn how to easily lay your own screed and discover a handy step-by-step plan for levelling your screed.

 Haven't laid screed yet?
 Discover a handy DIY system